savinduhasintha2005/Git-KodeKloud/Level-04-Day-02-Manage Git Repositories/README.md

 ---

-## Step 1: Create the Repository in Gitea UI
+## 🧑‍💻 1: Create the Repository in Gitea UI

 1. Open your browser and click the **Gitea UI** button on your environment's top bar.
 2. Log in with the following credentials: